hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 Here are some **Store Examples**:

-- `save-circlem-json` => Store CircleM JSON
+- `save-circlem` => Store CircleM JSON

 When you issue a `save` request, the content Email bot responds with a confirmation Email whether the operation succeeds or not.
 All `save` commands require that an attachment be added to the email.
-For example, if you want to update the JSON for a specific program, you will send n email with subject `save-circlem-json` and attached `cirvlem-json.json`, for example.
+For example, if you want to update the JSON for a specific program, you will send n email with subject `save-circlem` and attached `circlem.json`, for example.

 #### Notes